All the King's Men (1949 film): Writing

-Before Robert Rossen was hired, Norman Corwin was hired by Columbia Pictures to adapt Robert Penn Warren's novel All the King's Men into a screenplay.
+Before Robert Rossen was hired, Norman Corwin adapted Robert Penn Warren's novel All the King's Men into a screenplay.
 A Writers Guild arbitration board later awarded sole screenwriting credit to Rossen.

 Rossen's script makes several changes to the novel, including shifting the main story perspective from reporter Jack Burden, the novel's narrator, to Willie Stark himself.
 The film also removes any direct references to the state in which the film is set, as well as specificities of Southern American politics.
-Brian Neve, writing for Cinéaste, noted that this helps to "universalize" the Stark's story.
+Brian Neve, writing for Cinéaste, noted that this helps to "universalize" Stark's story.

 Casting

-Rossen originally offered the starring role of Willie Stark to John Wayne, who found the proposed film script unpatriotic and indignantly refused the part.
-Broderick Crawford, who eventually took the role, won the 1949 Academy Award for Best Actor, beating out Wayne, who had been nominated for his role in Sands of Iwo Jima at the 22nd Academy Awards.
+Rossen originally offered the starring role to John Wayne, who found the script unpatriotic and indignantly refused the part.
+Broderick Crawford took the role and won the 1949 Academy Award for Best Actor, beating out Wayne, who was nominated for Sands of Iwo Jima.

-The casting of Crawford was considered risky at the time, as he was not known as a leading man, nor considered a box office draw, but primarily a character actor.
-Columbia Pictures chief Harry Cohn favored Spencer Tracy, but Rossen rejected the suggestion, thinking the audience would find Tracy's Stark too likable.
-Rossen felt that Crawford's burly demeanor and "tough guy" appearance were well-suited to portray Stark, as both an everyman and a demagogue.
-Crawford was so enthusiastic for the role he took a fifty-percent pay cut.
-In preparation for the role, Crawford studied newsreel footage and voice recordings of Huey Long, though he noted the studio had an unspoken rule against mentioning the late Governor's death on set.
+The casting of Crawford was considered risky, as he was not a leading man, nor a box office draw, but primarily a character actor.
+Columbia Pictures chief Harry Cohn favored Spencer Tracy, but Rossen rejected this, thinking the audience would find Tracy too likable.
+Rossen felt that Crawford's burly appearance and "tough guy" demeanor were well-suited to portray Stark as both everyman and demagogue.
+Crawford was so enthusiastic for the role that he took only half of his usual fee.
+To prepare, Crawford studied newsreel footage and voice recordings of Huey Long, though he noted the studio had an unspoken rule against mentioning the late Governor's death on set.

 John Derek had just made Knock on Any Door for Columbia.
-He and Crawford would be reunited several times in his career.
+He and Crawford would be reunited in several more films.

 Filming locations

-The film was shot at various locations in California using local residents, something that was fairly unknown for Hollywood at the time.
-The scene near the beginning of the film, where Stark is arrested for unauthorized public speaking was filmed on the old plaza in Suisun City, California, and the officer that warns, then arrests, Stark was played by the then-Sheriff, A.C.
-Tillman.
+The film was shot using local residents on location, rare in Hollywood at the time.
+The scene early in the film in which Stark is arrested for unauthorized public speaking was filmed at the old plaza in Suisun City, California, and the officer who warns and then arrests Stark was played by the local sheriff, A. C. Tillman.

-A house in nearby Fairfield was used for the exterior of Willie Stark's house in the film.
-Sets were built in the nearby M & M Skateway (now gone) for the interior scenes at the house, which were closely based on photos of the actual interiors of that house.
-The elementary school that plays a pivotal role in the film was also local, but no longer exists.
+A house in nearby Fairfield was used as the exterior of Stark's house.
+Sets closely based on photos of the interior of that house were built in the nearby M & M Skateway (now gone) for the indoor scenes.
+The elementary school was a local one as well, but the building no longer exists.

-The old San Joaquin County courthouse in Stockton, built in 1898 and demolished about a dozen years after the film's release, was featured prominently.
+The San Joaquin County courthouse in Stockton, built in 1898 and demolished a decade after the film's release, was featured prominently.

 Don Siegel worked on the film as an uncredited second unit director.